 2) For FDD operation, set the NCR to transmit:

-- For single carrier operation set the connector under test to transmit at manufacturers declared rated carrier output power (Prated,c,AC or Prated,c,TABC, D.9).
+- For single carrier operation set the connector under test to transmit at manufacturers declared rated output power per passband (D.9).

-- For a connector under test declared to be capable of multi-carrier and/or CA operation (D.x) set the connector under test to transmit on all carriers configured using the applicable test configuration and corresponding power setting specified in clauses 4.7 and 4.8 using the corresponding test models or set of physical channels in clause 4.9.2.
+- For a connector under test declared to be capable of multi-carrier operation (D.x) set the connector under test to transmit on all carriers configured using the applicable test configuration and corresponding power setting specified in clauses 4.7 and 4.8 using the corresponding test models or set of physical channels in clause 4.9.2.

 3) Set the signal generator for the wanted signal to transmit as specified in: